curl/everything-curl/ftp-traversedir.md

 ### nocwd

-The opposite to doing one CWD for each directory part is to not change directory at all.
+The opposite to doing one CWD for each directory part is to not change the directory at all.
 This method asks the server using the entire path at once and is thus very fast.
-Occasionally servers have a problem with this and it isn't purely standards compliant.
+Occasionally servers have a problem with this and it isn't purely standards-compliant.

     curl --ftp-method nocwd ftp://example.com/one/two/three/file.txt